-Together with the Victorian Government, we’re Reimagining Arts Centre Melbourne as a key part of the Victorian Government’s commitment to the Melbourne Arts Precinct Transformation – a city-changing project that will cement Melbourne’s unique positioning as Australia’s cultural and creative capital.
+We’re Reimagining Arts Centre Melbourne as a centrepiece of the Victorian Government’s commitment to the Melbourne Arts Precinct Transformation – a city-changing project that will cement Melbourne’s unique positioning as Australia’s cultural and creative capital.

 We’re committed to the future of the precinct by:

-ensuring it continues to be a place where Victorians and visitors can experience the world’s best art, music and performance
+- ensuring it continues to be a place where Victorians and visitors can experience the world’s best art, music and performance, confidently and safely

-ensuring it continues to be a training ground for our next generation of talent.
+- ensuring it continues to be a training ground and inspiration for our next generation of talent.

 What we’re doing

-create a permanent gallery for the Australian Performing Arts Collection and an expanded Australian Music Vault
+- building a new Centre for Creativity at 1 City Road, including a new gallery for the cherished Australian Performing Arts Collection and a permanent and expanded home to the Australian Music Vault

 Reimagining: our theatres